.png)

 Ossington and the Case for the Neighbourhood French Room

 There is a particular quality to a French bistro that survives translation poorly.
-The zinc counters, the handwritten plats du jour, the wine poured without ceremony — these details are not decorative.
+The zinc counters, the handwritten plats du jour, the wine poured without ceremony, these details are not decorative.
 They are the mechanics of a format that has defined urban dining culture since nineteenth-century Paris, and they travel badly when replicated as aesthetic rather than practice.
 Toronto has several French rooms.
 Fewer of them get the register right.
-Union, at 72 Ossington Avenue, is one that does.
+Union is a Rustic French Bistro in Toronto at 72 Ossington Ave, with a 4.5 Google rating and a price point around $90 per person.

 Ossington has matured from a street defined by late-night bars into a corridor with genuine dining depth.
 The shift happened gradually over the past decade, as operators with more considered ambitions replaced the volume-first establishments that once dominated the strip.
 Union belongs to that second wave: a restaurant with the physical warmth of a French neighbourhood address and a Michelin Plate recognition earned in 2025 that places it among the city's credentialed mid-tier French tables.